carlhiggs/spatial-urban-indicators/docs/indicators.rst

 ^^^^^^^^^^

-Main road flood area location count (BMA, 2018)
+Main road flood area location count (bma, 2018)
 -----------------------------------------------

 The count of main road flood areas associated with each analysis area was recorded.